Malikidrees7613/-License-Plate-Detection/README.md

 # -License-Plate-Detection
-This is the project for AI bootcamp
+This is the project for AI BootCamp